PolarComputer/PolarOS3-Notes/README.md

 # PolarOS Notes
 This program will be built on top the Electron framework.
 With a Chrome headless browser and Node to interact with the application and website.
 Most code will be located on one page to be-able to have a blurred glass look.
 The program will be a flat clean notes application.
 It will store the data in the browser database, like a cache.
+The HTML frame work I am building with be used on futrue projects so it will have to be carefully constructed.
+There will be a main editor and when you click a button it will open a side bar and make the editor smaller.

 ## Function List
  - `expand()` - opens side bar